How are you all?

 Starting this academic year, I really wanted to get my kids excited about books and about reading.
 I’m such an advocate for reading for pleasure that I want my kids to know that they can enjoy reading and that it doesn’t always have to be something they’re tested on… they just get to enjoy what they’re reading.

 I always want my classroom to be a classroom full of books and joy for reading.
 I’m a big believer in the power of the right book.
-There’s literally 100s of books in my classroom… just all over (I think it drives my TA mad ha!) but I wouldn’t personally have it any other way.
+There’s literally 100s of books in my classroom… just all over, but I wouldn’t personally have it any other way.

 I could continue rambling on about books for hours.
 It is completely and utterly one of the biggest passions I have in life.
 I am a firm believer in the power of reading for pleasure, but I won’t ramble on (if you’d like me to, then by all means let me know in the comments because that’s something I can talk about for words and words… it’s what I did my dissertation on!)